 I’m quite convinced that the only way to move on is to have Jesus Christ to fully cleanse you; and that includes your dark humiliations.
 The human tendency is for concealment.
 We take considerable effort to conceal and cloak our past lives.
 Both Adam and Eve understood personal shame.

 Somehow, that is what our past disgrace has done to us.
 Sure we have moments when we can almost forget.
 But, for the most part, it is just a temporary reprieve.
 We slide back and rediscover the pain; it’s just waiting for us.
 The cost on our mental health is staggering.
 Many of us are driven in a mad movement to drugs and alcohol.
 We are compelled to escape the pain, and for a little while it seems to work.
 (This is called “co-morbidity.”
-A dual problem.)
+Which is ‘fancy talk’ for a dual problem.)

 Most of us, would quickly trade this mental pain, this misery; for a physical one.
-Something shameful that was done 20 years ago continues its destructive work.
+Something shameful that was done 20 or 30 years ago continues its destructive work.
 It’s like filling a bucket with corrosive acid.
 It will “eat” its way out.
-Our conscience will not allow us to dispose of our self-disgust in this cavalier manner.
-We need a haz-mat crew, to help us clean-up mentally and spiritually.
+Our conscience will not allow us to dispose of our self-disgust in this easy, cavalier manner.
+We need a ‘haz-mat’ crew, to help us clean-up mentally and spiritually.

 You have to forgive yourself.
-You must (!), or you will destroy those closest, and you as well.
-Often these things are a moldy wall; they seem to just need another coat of paint.
+You must (!), or you will destroy yourself and those closest to you as well.
+Often these things are a moldy wall; they seem to just need a coat of paint.
 Our problem is that it will only cover for a short time.
 After 20-30 layers are applied, we realize this isn’t really the answer.
 Nothing we can do is ever enough.
 We must have Jesus– we must!

 “Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.”